A murder mystery has been solved!

 But here's what's not so funny and I say this with all due respect to the legends of this profession:

-Ignorance and fear is currently running amok among network marketing leaders.
+Ignorance and fear are currently running amok among network marketing leaders.

-In fact, I’m going to share an actual Facebook comment from a old school leader, which demonstrates ignorance on how online marketing, and social media work and it’s impact on network marketing today.
+In fact, I'm going to share an actual Facebook comment from an old school leader, which demonstrates ignorance on how online marketing, and social media work and its impact on network marketing today.

 The times, they are a-changin'

 It's no secret that Blockbuster Video used to be massively successful until they weren't.

 Taxi cabs used to be dominant, until they weren't.

 Kodak, Dell, Motorola, Sears, Yahoo, Sony, Xerox, Blackberry… once dominant… no more.

 Now, as I mentioned before, I'm going to show you a comment that created quite an uproar in our community.

 And no, I won’t tell you the identity of this person; my goal is not to embarrass this individual.